-Anti-bullying Alliance gives advice to parents including on the signs of bullying and how to respond to it appropriately. www.anti-bullyingalliance.org.uk
+Anti-bullying Alliance provides advice to parents which includes identifying the signs of bullying and how to respond to it appropriately. www.anti-bullyingalliance.org.uk

-Bullying UK is charity gives information and advice to young people and their parents through its website and email service.
-It also works with schools, youth organisations, police forces and health trusts and runs workshops. www.bullying.co.uk
+Bullying UK is a charity that provides information and advice to young people and their parents through its website and email service.
+It works with schools, youth organisations, police forces, health trusts and runs workshops. www.bullying.co.uk

-Childnet International is a non-profit organisation working with others to help make the Internet a great and safe place for children and young people.
+Childnet International is a non-profit making organisation working with others to help make the Internet a positive and safe place for children and young people.
 Their website holds a wealth of resources. www.childnet-int.org

-Cybersmile is founded by parents of children directly affected by cyberbullying, this non-profit organisation provides support to those that are bullied online and changes the behaviour of the bullies themselves, through education. www.cybersmile.org
+Cybersmile is founded by parents of children directly affected by cyberbullying, this non-profit making organisation provides support to individuals that are bullied online and seeks to change the behaviour of the bullies themselves, through education. www.cybersmile.org

-Direct Gov offers information and advice for parents and children and young people on cyberbullying.
+Direct Gov offers information and advice for parents, children and young people on cyberbullying.

 Video: Let's Fight it Together

-This film, produced by Childnet highlights the different ways that Cyberbullying can happen and the consequences for the target.
+This film, produced by Childnet International highlights the different ways that cyberbullying can happen and the consequences for the young person being targetted.
 This is a great video for parents to share with their children.